CCI-MOC/xdmod-cntr/XdmodAID.md

                  group name                 group name           names.csv
                                               project name       pi2project.csv
 ```
-Since we have OpenShift implemented as an HPC resoource and openstack as a cloud
+Since we have OpenShift implemented as an HPC resoource and OpenStack as a cloud
 resource, we need to effectively remove a layer of the cloud hierarchy.
 This was
 done by mapping OpenStack projects to OpenStack projects in the pi2project.csv
 file.